srobo/kitbook/docs/competition/team-support/helpdesk.md

 Some queries may require a volunteer to visit the team in their pit to observe behaviour in situ.
 This must only be done by a Helpdesk volunteer if it will leave no fewer than two volunteers actively manning Helpdesk.
 If it is not possible for a Helpdesk volunteer to visit a team then a [Roving Helper](/competition/team-support/Roving_Helper) should be summoned, via radio if necessary.

 In some rare situations it may be necessary to request the assistance of a person with more in-depth knowledge of the kit to help solve an issue.
 This should only be done if the issue is non-trivial.
-The following people are available for specific help and can be summoned over the radio:

-Electronic Hardware
-:   Rich Barlow
-:   Rob Spanton

-IDE
-:   Peter Law

-Python API
-:   Peter Law
-:   Rich Barlow
-:   Rob Spanton
+Consult the Volunteer manager to find who might provide further help.

 ### Handling suspected damaged kit requests